Im-Hassan-wd/Ninja-food/README.md

 # run the app

 $ npm i live-server -g
-$ live-server build
+$ live-server public

 # if you have live-server installed lacally

-right click on the build/index.html, then click open with live-server
+right click on the public/index.html, then click open with live-server